-In terms of involvement in international initiatives, the presence of HIC in the 'Make the Shift' campaign promoted by the UN Special Rapporteur on the Right to Adequate Housing, Leilani Farha, must be highlighted, as well as the launch of the Municipalist Manifesto for the Right to Housing and the Right to the City promoted by the United Cities and Local Governments (UCLG) network and the Mayor of Barcelona, Ada Colau.
-Lorena participated alongside them in the public events held within the framework of the High-Level Political Forum (HLPF) for the followup of the 2030 Agenda, held at the United Nations headquarters in New York in July.
+Within the involvement in international initiatives, the presence of HIC in the 'Make the Shift' campaign promoted by the UN Special Rapporteur on the Right to Adequate Housing, Leilani Farha must be highlighted, as well as the launch of the Municipalist Manifesto for the Right to Housing and the Right to the City promoted by the United Cities and Local Governments (UCLG) network and the Mayoress of Barcelona, Ada Colau.
+Lorena participated with them in the public events held within the framework of the High Level Political Forum (HLPF) for the follow-up of the Agenda 2030 at the United Nations headquarters in New York in July.

-In addition to the usual talks at universities and meetings with students and academics in several countries, Lorena was involved in webinars promoted by various institutions and collaborated on research and training initiatives run by the Development Planning Unit of University College of London (HIC Member in the United Kingdom).
-She further contributed as an evaluator in the competition on Transforming Cities organized by the Transnational Institute based in Amsterdam, and was invited to form part of the Advisory Committee of the Global Cities Programme led by CIDOB (Centre for International Affairs of Barcelona), and as a Member of the Academic Committee of the 3rd International Congress on Housing and the City around the New Urban Agenda, organized by the Faculty of Architecture, Urbanism and Design of the National University of Córdoba, Argentina.
+In addition to the usual talks at universities and meetings with students and academics in several countries, Lorena was involved in webinars promoted by various institutions and collaborated with research and training initiatives run by the Development Planning Unit-University College of London (HIC Member in the United Kingdom).
+She further contributed as an evaluator in the competition on Transforming Cities organised by the Transnational Institute based in Amsterdam, and was invited to form part of the Advisory Committee of the Global Cities Programme of the CIDOB-Centre for International Affairs of Barcelona, and as a Member of the academic committee of the 3rd International Congress on Housing and the City around the New Urban Agenda organised by the Faculty of Architecture, Urbanism and Design of the National University of Córdoba,